keziaolive/keziaolive.github.io/_blogposts/2025-10-22-latex-crash-course.md

 Given that we want to ensure an APA style citation, we should go back to the top where the preamble is, and specify to LaTeX:
 `\usepackage[backend=biber,style=apa]{biblatex}`
-`\addbibresource{Overleaf-practice.bib}`
+`\addbibresource{overleaf-practice.bib}`

-This basically informs LaTeX that we want to use the biblatex package to process our references, and that it should use the file `Overleaf-practice.bib` as its source.
+This basically informs LaTeX that we want to use the biblatex package to process our references, and that it should use the file `overleaf-practice.bib` as its source.

 Take a look at the file!
 I got this straight out of my Zotero; I created a collection, exported it as a BibTeX file, and put it here.
 This file format allows you to change reference style at any point, and still have the right back-end information every single time.

 Next, we'll remove the citation and bibliography examples from the bottom of the template (lines 253-280) and replace it with our own: `\printbibliography[title={References}]`

 Next, we turn the in-text citations from normal text into citation commands by using `\cite{}`.

 To fill it, either paste the "citation key" from your .bib file (the text right after the `@article` description), or sometimes when you start typing the name, Overleaf suggests it for you.

 For single citation, you can use `\cite{}`.
 For instance, `\cite{eccles_expectancy-value_2020}`.

 For more than one, you can use `\cites{}{}` and use the curly brackets to specify however many articles you're referring to there.

 So for example we have two `\cites{gaspard_how_2019}{trautwein_probing_2012}` or even three `\cites{bong_role_2001}{durik_task_2006}{musu-gillette_trajectories_2015}`.

 > There are more ways to do your citations: with parenthesis, only with year, only with author, etc. You can check all the variations in this [cheatsheet](https://tug.ctan.org/info/biblatex-cheatsheet/biblatex-cheatsheet.pdf).